Wayne County Genealogical Society

 Membership

 Anyone interested in genealogical pursuits in Wayne County may become a member.
+Yearly dues are $20 per person.
 The WCGS quarterly newsletter "Family Pathways" is sent to each society member (cost of newsletter is included in the dues).
-For information about the current membership classes and dues, inquire by email or writing the Wayne County Genealogical Society.
+For additional information about membership or dues, inquire by email or by writing the Wayne County Genealogical Society.

 Genealogical Research